aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-sections/_index.md

 {{% /alert %}}

-The code sample below shows how to access a section at the specified index.
+The code sample below demonstrates how to access a section at the specified index.
 You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-.NET/blob/master/Examples/Data/Document.docx).

 {{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Sections-SectionsAccessByIndex-SectionsAccessByIndex.cs" >}}